automai/AutomaiSuite-Deployment/readme.md

 Automai Suite is a set of software tools that allow synthetic user testing and robotic process automation to be performed in a Windows environment.
 These tools are specifically addressing the end user computing industry.

+There are two scripts within the PowerShell folder:
+- Windows_Deploy.ps1 - This script will deploy an Automai Management Server on a Windows Server OS.
+- Session_Host-Deploy.ps1 - This script will deploy all required software and roles on Windows Server OS for the EUC test scenarios.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+##Automai Server Deployment<a name="automai-server-deployment"></a>

 <!-- GETTING STARTED -->
 ## Getting Started<a name="getting-started"></a>